zer0Kerbal/KerbalElectric/README.md

 ## Installation

-In your KSP GameData folder, delete any existing EditorExtensions folder.
+In your KSP GameData folder, delete any existing `Kerbal Electric` folder.
 Download the zip file to your KSP GameData folder and unzip.﻿

 ### Dependencies